 Open head chunks, chunks still waiting for persistence, and chunks being used in a query are not evictable.
-Thus, the reasons for the inability to evict enough chunks include the following: 1.
-Queries that use too many chunks.
-2. Chunks are piling up waiting for persistence because the storage layer cannot keep up writing chunks.
-3. There are too many active time series, which results in too many open head chunks.
+Thus, the reasons for the inability to evict enough chunks include the following:

 Currently, Prometheus has no defence against case (1).
 Abusive queries will essentially OOM the server.

 To defend against case (2), there is a concept of persistence urgency explained in the next section.

 Case (3) depends on the targets you monitor.
 To mitigate an unplanned explosion

 of the number of series, you can limit the number of samples per individual